Acknowledgement of Traditional Land

 All this being said, the survival of Indigenous people, their cultures, languages and communities, is a source of deep hope and inspiration.
 We stand in awe of the resilience and creativity of the Indigenous people of Southern Ontario and beyond.

-If you feel moved to take actions towards reconciliation, there are some readings below to help you learn more and find your own path.
+If you feel moved to take actions towards reconciliation, there are some readings below to help you find your own path.

 We strive to make our studio into a place where healing can occur, truths can be told, and hidden stories can be unearthed.
 We also strive to never take for granted the privilege and complexity of living and working on this land.